All Episodes Plain Text

 I've lived among immigrants.

-I've seen them, given their color is their advantage.
+I've seen them given their color is their advantage.

-They were given affirmative action.
+They're given affirmative action.

-They were put in med schools.
+They're put in med schools.

-They were put in law schools.
+They're put in law schools.

-They destroyed our elementary schools.
+They destroy our elementary schools.

 My mom was a teacher for 30 years.